el634dev/calm-clone/README.md

 - ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

 ## Setup
-The requirements for this project are simple and do not require much setup.
+- The requirements for this project are simple and do not require much setup.
 You will need a code editor of your choice.
 I used VSCode because I could see the project in the browser using Live Server.
-There are no dependencies, only additional plugins if you would like to set them up in VSCode.
-If you are unsure, then I would say Live Server this is required if you would like to see your project and the changes you make to your project.
-You can get all the plugins in VSCode in the side menu, it looks like blocks.
-You can download VSCode for free and this is developed by Microsoft.
+- There are no dependencies for this project, only additional plugins if you would like to set them up in VSCode.
+- If you are unsure, then I would say Live Server if you would like to see your project and the changes you make to your project.
+  >
+   a.
+You can get Live Server by heading over to VSCode then clicking the on blocks in the side menu and search for Live Server then install
+- You can download VSCode for free and this is developed by Microsoft.
+  >
+    b.
+Start by searching for VSCode in your browser and then download using the appropriate instllation link for your operating system.

 ## Project Status
 Project is: _complete_